When Distance Distracts: Representation Distance Bias in BT-Loss for Reward Models: Implementation Details

-\paragraph{Training Details.} We implement all methods based on transformers~\citep{wolf2020huggingfacestransformersstateoftheartnatural} and trl~\citep{vonwerra2022trl}, developing from the work of GRM~\citep{yang2024regularizing}.
+We implement all methods based on transformers~\citep{wolf2020huggingfacestransformersstateoftheartnatural} and trl~\citep{vonwerra2022trl}, developing from the work of GRM~\citep{yang2024regularizing}.
 To use the Unified-Feedback dataset, we downsample the training data from the ``all'' set.
 All reward models are trained with the default reward head, as a linear layer with shape (hidden size, 1).
-For \ours, the normalization strength $\alpha$ is set to 1 by default.
 For label smoothing, $\alpha$ is set to 0.1 by default.
 For all BT baselines, we conduct an extensive grid search over learning rates and report the best-tuned results.
 For BT-based variants (margin, margin-out, label smoothing), we search over a range of learning rates centered around the best value found for BT and report the best configuration.
 All models are trained for 1 epoch with full parameter tuning.
 We truncate the inputs over 4096 tokens, and an effective batch size of 256 with gradient accumulation.
 Our experiments are conducted using NVIDIA RTX A6000 49G.